belle2/basf2/skim/doc/05-smartbkg.rst

     Schematic view of skimmed MC production using Smart Background.

 .. note:: Datasets produced using Smart Background are weighted and must be treated as such when analyzed!
-The weights are stored as generator weights and are therefore automatically written to all produced ntuples.
+The weights are stored in the event extra info as ``weight_<SkimName>``.

 Usage
 ^^^^^

-To employ this method, we recommend using the :py:func:`skim.smartbkg.add_smartbkg_filtering` convenience function from the generators package.
+To employ this method, we recommend using the :py:func:`skim.smartbkg.add_smartbkg_filtering` convenience function from ``skim.smartbkg``.
 It should be placed after the event generator but before simulation and reconstruction.
+As mandatory input it requires the skim object you are running (works with any skim derived from :py:class:`skim.core.BaseSkim`, including :py:class:`skim.core.CombinedSkim` , as long as the used skims are known to the trained model, see below).
+It also requires information about the background type produced (uubar, ddbar, ssbar, ccbar, charged, mixed, taupair).
+If this cannot be inferred from the event extra info (e.g. by setting it in the event generator as below), you can manually provide it via the ``event_type`` argument.
-As mandatory inputs it requires the LFN code of the skim you are running (available for all skims via ``skim.code``), as well as the type of MC you are producing (uubar, ddbar, ssbar, ccbar, charged, mixed, taupair).
-A part of your steering file might then look like this (for a full example see ``skim/examples/SmartBkg_ExampleSteering.py``):
+A part of your steering file might then look like this (for a full example see ``skim/examples/SmartBkgExampleSteering.py``):

 .. code-block:: python

   # Add event generator (evtgen for charged events in this example)
   finalstate = "charged"
-  gen.add_evtgen_generator(finalstate=finalstate, path=path)
+  gen.add_evtgen_generator(finalstate=finalstate, path=path, eventType=finalstate)

   # Define skim
   skim = feiHadronic(